1.4 Billion Chicken Wings: How Many People Could We Feed With All That Super Bowl Food?

-The first Sunday in February’s right around the corner, and that means one thing: It’s Super Bowl time!
+It’s almost Super Bowl time!
 The big game (and its surrounding, irresistible spectacle) makes for one of the most-watched annual sporting events in the world.
 The time-honored American tradition has families across the nation cheering on their favorite teams as they enjoy epic amounts of finger foods, dips and wings.

-At WFP USA, we’re always thinking about food – even as we get ready to watch the Chiefs take on the Buccaneers.
-With Super Bowl LV fast approaching, we can’t help but think about how much money Americans spend on the Super Bowl and what those dollars could mean to hungry people around the world.
+At World Food Program USA, we’re always thinking about food – even as we get ready to watch the Rams take on the Bengals.
+With Super Bowl LVI fast approaching, we can’t help but think about how much money Americans spend on the Super Bowl and what those dollars could mean to hungry people around the world.

-In all, Americans shelled out more than $17 billion dollars on food, drinks, gear and party supplies for the 2020 Super Bowl.
-That’s more than twice the United Nations World Food Programme’s (WFP) entire funding for the same year.
-And each year, between 130-140 million people globally tune in to watch the game.
-That’s just about the same number of desperately hungry people we’re scaling up to reach with food and other aid in 2021: 138 million.
+In all, Americans shelled out nearly $15 billion dollars on food, drinks, gear and party supplies for the 2021 Super Bowl.
+That would have almost covered the United Nations World Food Programme’s (WFP) entire funding for the same year.

 There are other parallels.
 The first Super Bowl was played in 1967, making it 54 years old.
 That’s just a few years younger than the U.N.
 World Food Programme’s six decades of fighting hunger across the globe.